electroneum/electroneum-ledger-app/doc/developer/blue-app-commands.rst

 Conclusion
 ==========

-This draft note explains how to protect electroneum transactions of the official client with a NanoS.
+This draft note explains how to protect Monero transactions of the official client with a NanoS.
 According to the latest SDK, the necessary RAM for global data is evaluated to around 0.8 Kilobytes for a transaction with one output and 1,7 Kilobytes for a transaction with ten outputs.
 The proposed NanoS interaction should be enhanced with a strong state machine to avoid multiple